Arpit0034/Winter_Hackathon_Team_Frost/README.md

 ##  Round 2
 - Full smart contract depoly and integrate to our app
 - Fixed OMR scanning
-- Deployment of backend , db on render and frontend on netlify
+- Deployment of enhanced version of this app
 ---

 > **JobChain replaces trust in authority with trust in cryptography.**